Dispatches

 Uber exhausted its full-year AI coding-tools budget in four months and capped spend at $1,500 per employee per month per tool.

-Microsoft began canceling Claude Code licenses across a division by June 30.
-These are real, dated enterprise inflection points, not theory.
+Microsoft began cancelling Claude Code licences across a division by June 30.
+Both are dated, disclosed decisions at named firms.

 Hard caps feel punitive.
 They are also the only proven pattern that prevents runaway spend when usage-based billing meets unmeasured enthusiasm.